Welcome to Broadleaf

 Family Support

 Many of the families we work with have come to Home Education as a last resort and need support, care and time to adjust to a new way of life.
-We provide social spaces for parents to come together, find support and learn more about Home Ed.
+We provide social spaces for parents to come together, find support and learn more about Home Education.

-We also run a monthly programme of hands-on workshops for parents exploring all aspects of Home Ed - exams to responsibilities, transitions from primary to secondary age, and educational philosophies to different approaches to Home Education.
+We also run a monthly programme of hands-on workshops for parents exploring all aspects of Home Education - exams to responsibilities, transitions from primary to secondary age, and educational philosophies to different approaches to Home Education.

 Research Hub